bank owned life insurance

 Bank Owned Life Insurance

-Bank Owned Life Insurance (BOLI) consists of policies insuring the Bank’s officers and key employees, typically purchased with a one-time payment.
+Bank Owned Life Insurance (BOLI) consists of policies insuring the bank’s officers, directors and key employees, typically purchased with a one-time payment.

-A typical BOLI purchase is immediately accretive to earnings per share with earnings increasing in future years due to the effect of compounding.
+A typical BOLI purchase is immediately accretive to earnings per share with earnings increasing in future years through tax-deferred interest compounding.

 The benefits being financed can include the following:

 Regulatory guidance provides methodology to justify the amount of the BOLI purchased.
-Under the cost recovery method, the purchase is not excessive if the present value of the employee benefits is in excess of the present value of the gain from the life insurance death benefits.
+Under the cost recovery method, the purchase is not excessive if the present value of the employee benefits exceeds the present value of the gain from the life insurance death benefits.

 It is not necessary to create new executive benefits to justify a BOLI purchase although BOLI is often implemented in conjunction with nonqualified benefit plans.

-The Bank is the beneficiary and sole owner of the policies; however, sometimes the insured individuals receive a portion of the excess death benefit.
+The bank is the beneficiary and sole owner of the policies; however, sometimes the bank will share a portion of the excess death benefit with the insured.

 Our Preferred Partners